-Select the NEW command from the PROJECT menu.
+• Select the NEW command from the PROJECT menu.
 A dialog box similar to the one below box will appear.

-- Click the Import from datafiles or webservices button. - Select the desired file format from the menu.
-An import dialog box will appear. - Select the file you want to import. - Click OK.
+- Click the Import from an existing data files or web service button. - Select the desired file format from the menu.
+An import dialog box will appear. - Select the corresponding file format from the Files of Type drop-down list and select the file you want to import. - · Click OK.